flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 workshop_utils.plot_pos_speed_bases(position_basis, speed_basis)
 ```

 However, now we have an issue: in all our previous examples, we had a single basis object, which took a single input to produce a single array which we then passed to the `GLM` object as the design matrix.
 What do we do when we have multiple basis objects?

-We could call `basis.compute_features()` for each basis separately and then concatenated the outputs, but then we have to remember the order we concatenated them in and that behavior gets unwieldy as we add more bases.
+For people new to NeMoS, but familiar with NumPy, you can call `basis.compute_features()` for each basis separately and then concatenate the outputs.

-Instead, NeMoS allows us to combine multiple basis objects into a single "additive basis", which we can pass all of our inputs to in order to produce a single design matrix:
+For people familiar with NeMoS basis composition, you can add the two bases together obtaining a new 2D basis, then call `compute_features` passing both position and speed to obtain the same design matrix.

 <div class="render-user render-presenter">

-- Combine the two basis objects into a single "additive basis"
+- For users new to NeMoS: call `compute_fatures` for both position and speed basis, and concatenate the result to form a single design matrix.
+- Alternatively, for people familiar with NeMoS, add the basis together, and call `compute_fatures` on the newly created additive basis.
 </div>

 ```{code-cell} ipython3